Skip to content

 The Four Revenue Pillars

-1. Subscriptions Monthly recurring revenue.
+Subscriptions.
+Monthly recurring revenue.
 Predictable base income.
 Priced from free to $49.99/month.
-Your most stable pillar — but rarely your largest.
+Your most stable pillar — but rarely your largest if you’re doing the rest of this right.

-2. Pay-Per-View (PPV) Individual premium content sold directly via DM.
+Pay-Per-View (PPV).
+Individual premium content sold directly via DM.
 Subscribers choose to unlock.
 For established creators, this is often the largest single revenue stream.
 The lever most beginners ignore longest and regret most.

-3. Tips Voluntary payments on posts, in messages, or unprompted.
-Less predictable, but meaningful for creators who build strong relationships.
-Tips are the dividend your engagement strategy pays.
+Tips.
+Voluntary payments on posts, in messages, or unprompted.
+Less predictable, but meaningful for creators who build real relationships.
+Tips are the dividend your engagement strategy pays — cultivate them by being genuinely present with your audience.

 The 80/20 Split